lupyuen/lupyuen.github.io/src/prometheus.md

         }
     ```

-1. MQTT Gateway is now ingesting our Sensor Data and listening for __HTTP Requests at port 9641__!
+1. MQTT Gateway is now listening for __HTTP Requests at port 9641__!

 ## Checkpoint Bravo